miroslavpopovic/aspnetcore-workshop/docs/10-blazor-client.md

 `LogIn` method is containing the login logic.
 It creates a URL and makes a call to token endpoint.
 The token returned is used for loading the user with the given ID.
 If user is successfully retrieved, both token and user instance are saved locally using `TokenAuthenticationStateProvider.SetTokenAndUserAsync()`.
 After that, the user is redirected to home page.

-If any exception happens during token or user request, the exception message is retrieved and saved locally, and also bound to be displayed on a page as alert.
+If any exception happens during token or user request, the exception message is retrieved and saved locally, and also bound to be displayed on a page as an alert.

 ## Adding pages